jlas1/Klicky-Probe/README.md

 I will add more detail to this repository as we go along.

 The macro is based on a version provided by the user garrettwp on Discord, many thanks to him.
-I have tweaked it a bit.
+I have tweaked it a lot.
 It is also originally  based on the great Annex magnet dockable probe macros "#Originally developed by Mental, modified for better use on K-series printers by RyanG and Trails" and can be found ![here](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/blob/master/All_Printers/Microswitch_Probe/Klipper_Macros/dockable_probe_macros.cfg)

 Would also like to thank the Voron discord community and VoronDesign for all the work that was and still is being made to maintain the Voron ecosystem.

 The probe accuracy output is something like this: probe accuracy results: maximum 6.430000, minimum 6.426250, range 0.003750, average 6.428750, median 6.428750, standard deviation 0.000791

+There is now a arrow on the probe telling you where should the switch pole be to have the correct offset.
+The probe offsets are:
+- z_offset = 6.42
+- x_offset: 0
+- y_offset: 19.75

 It is working very well, if you decide to use it, give me feedback, either here, or on discord, my discord user is JosAr#0517.